ShadelessFox/decima/README.md

 Ready-to-use distributions can be found under `build/distributions`.
 Unpack and run `bin/decima`.

 # License
-This project is licensed under the MIT license.
+This project is licensed under the GPL-3.0 license.

 This project is not sponsored nor related to Guerrilla Games, Kojima Productions, and others.